jamesw98/jamesw98/README.md

 ### Fun Facts

-* I've been fencing for coming up on 14 years now
+* I've been fencing 15 years
 * I am a coach for Dunwoody Fencing Club in Georgia
 * I held 3 officer positions over 4 years at the Virginia Tech Fencing Club: Men's Team Captain, Vice President, and President